Richard17425/ruiqi-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Bachelor of Engineering in Mechanical Engineering and Automation
+    - course: BSe in Mechanical Engineering
       institution: Huazhong University of Science and Technology
       year: 2024
     # - course: MEng in Artificial Intelligence